 Confucianism is a philosophy based on empirical observation and a reflective understanding of humanity or what a person is.
 It all started with a modest observation of how things and people change and move.
 This observation experience awakens a person to reflect on his own identity so that he can change his behavior and affirm the autonomy of the human will be based on human feelings and human understanding.
 Therefore, Confucianism is the discovery of humanity from himself to others and from others to himself.
 In this discovery of his own “I”, a person establishes his identity and begins to feel others in relation to their identities, which should be discovered by their own “I”.
 He reveals the human goal of finding good and the human potential for this (ibid: 39).

 As we see from the definition, when organizing the life and activity of human society, the role of God is absent in Confucianism, while it should be based on ethical standards developed by individuals in the process of self-knowledge.
 Perhaps such people hear the voice of God and understand it in their own way, but in principle, God speaks to each person with a voice of conscience and he should be guided by it.
 This is the difference between Confucianism and many modern religions, which form their own ethical standards.

 Nevertheless, there must be a grain of rationality in Confucianism.
 Its search and adaptation to the peculiarities of other nations will contribute to their success.
-It is not easy for a person to part with traditional views and habits, he is characterized by the inertia of thoughts and behavior.
-In order for radical changes in human society to occur, recognized and influential authorities must reinterpret the world around the person and him in it, departing from the mechanistic notions about them that formed in the previous historical era.
+It is not easy for a person to part with traditional views and habits; he is characterized by the inertia of thoughts and behavior.
+In order for radical changes to take place in human society, recognized and influential authorities must rethink the world around him and the person in him, moving away from the mechanistic ideas about them that developed in the previous historical era.